-The Secret Life of “The Codebreaker” on AMERICAN EXPERIENCE – Monday, January 11 at 9 pm< < Back to
+The secret life of “The Codebreaker” on AMERICAN EXPERIENCE – Tuesday, September 27 at 10 pm< < Back to

 American Experience The Codebreaker

 American Experience The Codebreaker tells the fascinating story of Elizebeth Smith Friedman, the groundbreaking cryptanalyst whose painstaking work decoding thousands of messages for the U.S. government would send infamous gangsters to prison and bring down a massive, near-invisible Nazi spy ring in WWII.
 A suburban wife and mother, she led a secret double life that would only come to light decades after her death, when classified government files were unsealed.
 But together with her husband, the legendary cryptologist William Friedman, Elizebeth helped develop the methods that led to the creation of the powerful new science of cryptology and laid the foundation for modern codebreaking today.
 Based on the book The Woman Who Smashed Codes: A True Story of Love, Spies, and the Unlikely Heroine Who Outwitted America’s Enemies by Jason Fagone, the film is written and directed by Chana Gazit, produced by Chana Gazit and Hilary Klotz Steinman, and executive produced by Cameo George.
-Narrated by Kate Burton, The Codebreaker premieres Monday, January 11, 2021, 9:00-10:00 p.m. on American Experience on PBS, PBS.org and the PBS Video App.
+Narrated by Kate Burton, The Codebreaker airs Tuesday, September 27, 10:00-11:00 p.m. on American Experience.

 “Elizebeth Friedman is someone you may never have heard of, but she had a tremendous influence on our country’s history,” said Cameo George, American Experience executive producer.
 “As a woman in a traditionally male-dominated field that she herself pioneered, she fought sexism throughout her career but, through sheer brilliance, was able to shape an amazing legacy — taking down mobsters and helping to win not one but two World Wars!
 We are excited to share her remarkable story with viewers.”